 Marymount's Bachelor of Science in Nursing (BSN) program prepares nurses to be knowledgeable, skilled, and caring health professionals qualified to practice in the contemporary health care environment.
 Our graduates provide patient-centered quality care utilizing the nursing process and evidence-based practice.
 Laboratory and clinical experiences are provided to develop competence in the care of patients throughout the life cycle.

 It is an exciting time to explore a career in nursing.
 Reports project a nursing shortage of 800,000 registered nurses by the year 2020.
 Marymount has a solid reputation for preparing knowledgeable, skilled, caring nurse professionals.
 Today’s nurses not only provide health care to people of all ages, but also educate patients and their families in preventive care.

-Marymount's Bachelor of Science in nursing, is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, Suite 530, Washington, DC, 20036.
+The baccalaureate degree program in Nursing at Marymount University is accredited by the Commission on Collegiate Nursing Education, www.ccneaccreditation.org.
 The BSN program is also approved by the Commonwealth of Virginia Board of Nursing.

 Marymount connects students with health care agencies and clinical sites throughout the Washington, DC, area, providing hands-on skills and preparing them for the challenges and rewards of this fulfilling profession.

 Are you interested in changing your career to a nursing career?

 Watch the recent NBC Nightly News report on one couple who did just that through our Accelerated BSN program.

 For questions about the application process to all undergraduate Nursing programs please contact Mr. Jose Torres, Admissions Counselor by email